RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 You may think it's expensive, manufacturing takes time, or that is complicated to use.
 That was maybe true 20 years ago.
 Today you can buy an Arduino or Raspberry Pi boards.
 These are small development kits that include a board with a CPU and many interfaces.
-You can program them by yourself, or download many open-source projects that makes them do something.
+You can program them by yourself or download many open-source projects that makes them do something.
 You can use them for smart house dashboards, a cheap media streamer or even to water your garden.
 You can learn from these projects and maybe create something of your own.